qdf/AMLSim/Documentation.md

 * Model transactions are the balance spread out to the number of destinations (this can be seen within any object that extends the AbstractTransactionModel, best seen in FanIn and FanOutTransaction)
 * Default transaction interval is set to 10 (seen in AbstractTransactionModel)
 * Flunctuation of transactions is set to 2 (seen in AbstractTransactionModel)
+* Amount of transaction for SingleTransactionModel is set to the amount of the balance of the account